Gonzo-07/homelab-web-infrastructure/README.md

 # 🐧 Linux Course Infrastructure

-A browser-based Linux course for apprentices built on Proxmox.
+A browser-based Linux course built on
+Proxmox.
 The goal was to create a professional learning environment accessible from anywhere without any local setup required.